ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 In this case, the holder has decided not to disclose the last three claims provided by the issuer (corresponding to `email`, `address`, and `age_over_21`)

 For the disclosed payloads, the holder will provide the corresponding derived key.
 For the non-disclosed payloads, the holder will provide the corresponding MAC value.
-This corresponds to the following JSON array of base64url-encoded values:

-<{{./fixtures/build/mac-h256-presentation-disclosures.json.wrapped}}
-Figure: Per-payload disclosure information.

-The final presented proof value is generated by concatenating first the presentation header signature octet string, followed by the issuer signature octet string, then followed by either the MAC value or derived key for a payload (above).
-This results in the following base64url-encoded proof value:
+The final presented proof value is generated by concatenating first the presentation header signature octet string, followed by the issuer signature octet string, then the value disclosed by the holder for each payload.
+This results in the following proof, represented as a JSON array of base64url-encoded values:

-<{{./fixtures/build/mac-h256-presentation-proof.txt.wrapped}}
+<{{./fixtures/build/mac-h256-presentation-proof.json.wrapped}}
 Figure: Presentation proof

 The final presented JWP in JSON serialization is: